DeruiDENG/ElasticSearchTraining/lectures/02-index-exercise.md

   "address": "1 Churches St, Blakeview"
 }

-# Query for a document
 # WRITE YOUR QUERY HERE

+# 1. List all listings

+# 2. Delete a listing

+# 3. List all listings

+# 4. Query for 'Blakeview'
 ```